pxheim/zettelkasten/book-martin-2019-clean-agile.md

 *****

-research the program evaluation and review technique (PERT).1
+research the program evaluation and review technique (PERT).

 *****